 Create a Google Cloud VMware Engine private cloud

-To backup Google Cloud VMware Engine, you need to have the private cloud.
+To back up Google Cloud VMware Engine, you need to have a private cloud.
 To create a private cloud, see Create a Google Cloud VMware Engine private cloud

 Google Cloud VMware Engine private cloud and the VPC connection

 After you create a Google Cloud VMware Engine private cloud, you need to add a private connection between your Google Cloud VMware Engine private cloud and the VPC where your backup/recovery appliance is deployed.
 Refer to Complete private connection creation in the Google Cloud VMware Engine portal.